iscc/iscc-codes/docs/index.md

 - Algorithmic similarity detection and deduplication
 - Low management costs
 - Low barrier of entry
-- Designed for blockchain based registration

 ## How it works

 **ISCC** identifiers are generated algorithmically **from the content itself**.
 Content files are processed to build the identifier.
 The ISCC does not have to be manually assigned, neither does it have to be carried around or embedded within the content.
-The content itself is the source and authority of the **ISCC Code**.
+The content itself is the source and authority of the **ISCC-CODE**.

-The **ISCC Code** is a unique, hierarchically structured, composite identifier.
-It is built from a generic and balanced mix of content-derived, locality-sensitive and similarity-preserving hashes generated from metadata and content.
+The **ISCC-CODE** is a unique, hierarchically structured, composite identifier.
+It is built from a generic and balanced mix of content-derived, locality-sensitive and similarity-preserving hashes generated from metadata and the content itself.

-The latest version of these pages can be found at [iscc.codes](http://iscc.codes)